Attention Heads

 Directed Graph

 A mathematical structure that can be used to represent programs in our experiment, where nodes represent variables and constants, and directed edges represent assignment relationships.
 Each variable assignment in a program can be represented as an edge pointing from the variable being assigned to the value or variable it's being assigned to.
-For example, the assignment 'a=b' creates an edge from node 'a' to node 'b', while 'b=5' creates an edge from node 'b' to a constant node '5'.
+For example, the assignment creates an edge from node to node , while creates an edge from node to a constant node .
 You can visualize these relationships using our Program Graph Visualizer.

 The variable binding task can be understood as a graph traversal problem.
 To find a variable's value, one must follow the edges (assignments) from the starting variable node until reaching a constant node, always taking the most recent assignment when multiple assignments to the same variable exist.
 The presence of distractor chains in the program creates additional paths in the graph that must be ignored during traversal.
 This graph-theoretic view provides insight into the computational structure of variable binding.